lamarrr/volta/README.md

 ## What is `volatile` ?
 A C and C++ keyword commonly used to suppress compiler optimizations.
 Commonly used when performing memory mapped I/O.
-Volatile can also be thought of as "Hey compiler, I do not want you to optimize whatever I do here"
+Volatile can also be simply thought of as "Hey compiler, I do not want you to optimize whatever I do on this value"

 ### Quick Common Example: